The Best Monero Mining Pools 2023: Everything You Need to Know

 MoneroHash is one of the oldest pools for Monero, having been launched in October 2014.
 They have a bit of a high mining fee at 1.6%, but they also allow you to mine directly to an exchange wallet, so you avoid transaction fees.

-There’s a fairly high minimum payout of 0.5 XMR, so consider that as well, especially if you don’t have a particularly powerful mining rig.
+There’s a fairly high minimum payout of 0.5 XMR, so as with NanoPool, this mining pool is better suited for those looking to mine for longer term, especially if you don’t have a particularly powerful mining rig.
 The hashrate at MoneroHash is 4.32 MH/s and uptime over the past month was a solid 99.92%.

 When you combine your Monero hashing power with other users you can smooth out the variability in earnings, since mining pools will find blocks far more frequently than individual miners.